Division of Hotels and Restaurants

 Who needs a license?

-The State of Florida has three food regulatory agencies:
+The State of Florida has three primary food regulatory agencies:

 - The Department of Business and Professional Regulation (DBPR)